Dynamic Games

 The Praetorian Guard

-- The Praetorian guard was an elite unit of the Roman army.
+- The Praetorian Guard was an elite unit of the Roman army.

 - The guards were placed in Rome, mostly serving as bodyguards and spies of Roman emperors.

-- Over the years, the Praetorian guard became very influential in Roman politics.
+- Over the years, the Praetorian Guard became very influential in Roman politics.

 - On some occasions, they had overthrown emperors and proclaimed their successors.